 Since the submission of the completed application, the applicant is subject to a previously undisclosed or unknown disqualifying status;

 Suspension or revocation.
-The Town shall either suspend or revoke a certificate when any of the reasons warranting the denial of a certificate occurs and/or for any violation of this chapter.
+The Town may either suspend or revoke a certificate when any of the reasons warranting the denial of a certificate as set forth in § 35-15A occurs and/or for any violation of this chapter.

-Any appeal must be submitted in writing to the Town Clerk with a copy to the licensing officer within 10 business days of the decision from which the appeal is taken.
+Any appeal must be submitted in writing to the Town Clerk with a copy to the license officer, if other than the Town Clerk, within 10 business days of the decision from which the appeal is taken.
 Such appeal shall describe in detail the nature of the appeal, the action complained of and the grounds for appeal.